jaskieerr/Quick-weather/README.md

 - **Nginx**: Web server for serving the application.
 - **HAProxy**: Load balancer to distribute traffic across multiple servers.
 - **Firewall**: Security measure to protect the backend infrastructure.
+- **PostgreSQL**: Relational database for storing user data and weather information.

 ## Installation